harrisonpim/theblackhart.co.uk/docs/good-behaviour.md

 ## Accessibility

-We run pa11y-ci on every PR, and merging is blocked until the suite passes.
+We run our own tests and [pa11y-ci](https://github.com/pa11y/pa11y-ci) on every PR, and merging is blocked until both sets of tests go green.

 ## Third party tracking, cookies, etc